Under-The-Moonlight/AIReliability-project/README.md

 ## Under Consideration

-1. `kgateway` was added initially, but it currently behaves as an Envoy proxy layer for this setup, so it is disabled for now.
-2. Verify whether credentials can be removed from `ModelConfig` and managed only in `AgentgatewayBackend` (current assumption).
-3. Add convinient way to apply secrets without kubeseal if user don't want to use it
+1. Add convinient way to apply secrets without kubeseal if user don't want to use it

 ## ToDo
 1. Development: PR Instrumentation